 - At what age do you admit children?
 We provide programs for children two to five years old.

-– Turtle program (8:45-11:30am): Birthdates between 9/1/2016 and 8/31/2017
+– Turtle program (8:45-11:30am): Birthdates between 9/1/2020 and 8/31/2021

-– Wildcat program (8:30-11:30am): Birthdates between 9/1/2015 and 8/31/2016
+– Wildcat program (8:30-11:30am): Birthdates between 9/1/2019 and 8/31/2020

-– Rabbit/PreK program (8:30am-1pm; Mon until 3pm): Birthdates between 9/1/2014 and 8/31/2015
+– Rabbit/PreK program (8:30am-1pm; Fri until 3pm): Birthdates between 9/1/2018 and 8/31/2019

 - What is your class size and teacher ratio?
 We pride ourselves on our low student to teacher ratios.

-– Turtle program: 2 teachers – 9 children
+– Turtle program: 2 teachers – 8-9 children

-– Rabbits/PreK program: 2 to 3 teachers – 16 children
+– Rabbits/PreK program: 2 teachers – 16 children

-– Extended day program: 2 to 3 teachers – 18-22 children
+– Extended Day program: 2 to 3 teachers – 12-22 children

 - How long has your staff been at the school?
-The average tenure of the staff is 10 years.
+The average tenure of the staff is 8 years.
 All our teachers are fully licensed and qualified.

-Music with Teacher Barb; and NatureBridge, a 9-session ecological education class based in the Marin Headlands (preK class only.)
+Music with Teacher Barb; and Nature Connection, a 9-session ecological education class based in the Marin Headlands (preK class only).
 Additionally, SJP parents run our Great Books Project, a literacy program whereby our children take home three specially selected books every two weeks.
-Over the course of two years our children (and parents) are exposed to approximately 100 exemplary picture books.
+Over the course of three years, our children (and parents) are exposed to approximately 100 exemplary picture books.

 - How long is the school year?
 We follow an academic year schedule.
-For 2019-2020, the school year runs from September 4, 2019 to June 12, 2020.
+For 2022-2023, the school year runs from September 7, 2022 to June 16, 2023.
 We observe all public holidays and have a 5-day Thanksgiving Break, a 2-week Winter Break, and a 5-day Spring Break.
 We also run a separate summer session at the school.

 - Do you offer tuition assistance?
 Yes.
 SJP offers need-based tuition assistance.
 Families may apply once offered a place.

 - What role does fundraising have at SJP?
-Each year, parents organize a number of fundraising events including a book fair, wine raffle, and our major fundraiser, the Spring Gala.
-The funds generated go into schoolwide projects, professional development for the staff, and financing our music, physical education, and NatureBridge programs.
+Each year, parents organize a number of fundraising events including a book fair, wine raffle, the Spring Gala, and our major fundraiser, the Annual Fund.
+The funds generated go into schoolwide projects, professional development for the staff, and financing our music, physical education, and Nature Connection programs.

 Please contact us with any questions you may have that are not answered on this page.